hdima/erlport.org/src/downloads/index.rst

     $ make release

-If you just want to run ErlPort from the source directory you can do it with the following command:
+If you just want to run ErlPort from the source directory you can start `Erlang shell <http://www.erlang.org/doc/man/shell.html>`__ with ErlPort with the following command:

 .. sourcecode:: sh

     $ erl -pa ../erlport

-Please check the `documentation </docs>`_ page for features of ErlPort, examples and more details of how to use the library.
+Please check `Documentation </docs>`_ page for features of ErlPort, examples and more details of how to use the library.

 ErlPort 1.0.0alpha
 ------------------